Little Fluffy Gigolo Pelu

-Little Fluffy Gigolo Pelu (ファンシージゴロ ペル, Fanshī Jigoro Peru) is a three tankōbon manga series written and illustrated by Junko Mizuno and published by Enterbrain.
+Little Fluffy Gigolo Pelu (ファンシージゴロ ペル, Fanshī Jigoro Peru) is a Japanese manga series written and illustrated by Junko Mizuno and published by Enterbrain.
 The series has been licensed in North America and France where the first volume received mostly positive reviews.

 Story

 A candid and naive cotton-ball like alien Pelu leaves his home world, the all female planet Kotobuki, and travels to Earth to find love and to have a child.
 However, Earth women view him as an entertaining pet.
 He drifts in and out of their lives, solving their problems in an attempt to woo the women of Earth.

 Development

 Junko Mizuno initially had a general outline of the story but did not know how long it would take.
 She wrote down the storyboards for the first three to four chapters and had precise views on sequences and characters.
 She usually produced 16 pages per month and thought that while all her previous main characters were females it would be interesting to have a non-female character.

 In a 2010 interview, she revealed that the character of "Pelu" is based on "Moja-ko", a character created by Fujiko Fujio, author of Doraemon.
 Another influence for Little Fluffy Gigolo Pelu was the film series Tora-san, about a lovelorn wanderer.
 Some of the stories were inspired by melodramas for housewives.

 Patrick Macias translated the manga into English.